-The U.S. Department of Health and Human Services' policy for reporting death and disease rates was motivated by a need to standardize age-adjustment procedures across government agencies.
-1 The change to the 2000 U.S. standard population updated the calculation of age-adjusted rates to reflect more closely the current age distribution of the U.S. population.
-Because of the aging of the U.S. population, the 2000 U.S. standard population gives more weight to older age categories than the 1940 and 1970 standard populations did.2
+Choice of Standard Population and Population Denominator The U.S. Department of Health and Human Services' policy for reporting death and disease rates was motivated by a need to standardize age-adjustment procedures across government agencies.
+Because of the aging of the U.S. population, the 2000 U.S. standard population gives more weight to older age categories than the 1940 and 1970 standard populations did.
+Because the incidence of cancer increases with age, using the 2000 U.S. standard population results in higher incidence rates for most cancers compared to incidence rates age-adjusted to the 1940 or 1970 standard populations

-Because the incidence of cancer increases with age, the change to the 2000 U.S. standard population resulted in higher incidence rates for most cancers.
-The data on this website should not be compared with cancer incidence rates adjusted to different standard populations.
+The data in the Data Visualizations tool should not be compared with cancer incidence rates adjusted to different standard populations.

 Incidence rates also are influenced by the choice of population denominators used in calculating these rates.
-Because some state health departments use customized projections of the state's population when calculating incidence rates, the rates on this website may differ slightly from those published by individual states.
+Because some state health departments use customized projections of the state's population when calculating incidence rates, the rates in the Data Visualizations tool may differ slightly from those published by individual states.